shur1m/sakuraParisPythonAPI/README.md

 # sakuraParisPythonAPI
  A Python wrapper for the Sakura Paris Dictionary API.
+WIP